Meeks91/RxRecyclerViewArrayListAdapter/README.md

 **Description:**

- An RxKotlin and generics based ArrayList designed to simplify the implementation of RecyclerViews to a single line.
+ An RxKotlin and generics based ArrayList designed to simplify the implementation of RecyclerViews.
  It also handles data updates by automatically refreshing the RecyclerView whenever data is added or removed.

 **Installation:**